 \subsection{Distillation}

 Distillation is frequently employed as an alternative to supervised fine-tuning (SFT) when a strong teacher model is available.
-This approach transfers capabilities by training a student to mimic the output distribution or intermediate representations of the teacher~\citep{hinton2015distilling,romero2014fitnets,kim2016sequence,sanh2019distilbert,xie2020self}.
-Distillation is typically performed on fixed off-policy datasets.
-To address the distribution shift between training and inference, recent works explore on-policy distillation, where the student learns from feedback of an external teacher on its own generations~\citep{agarwal2024policy,gu2023minillm,yang2025qwen3,lu2025onpolicydistillation}.
+Distillation transfers capabilities by training a student to mimic the output distribution or intermediate representations of the teacher~\citep{hinton2015distilling,romero2014fitnets,kim2016sequence,sanh2019distilbert,xie2020self}.
+While often performed on fixed off-policy datasets, to address the distribution shift between training and inference, recent works explore on-policy distillation, where the student learns from feedback on its own generations provided by an external teacher~\citep{agarwal2024policy,gu2023minillm,yang2025qwen3,lu2025onpolicydistillation}.
 This mitigates the train-test mismatch, which relates closely to earlier work on online imitation learning~\citep{ross2011reduction}.\looseness=-1